Don't miss it!

 Bright tunes spiced up with plenty of humorous bits that are often about love.
 The story is usually joyful and comical and tends to contain tasteful mockery.
 The structure is made up of prosaic monologues and conversations, as well as simple arias, uplifting songs and dance bits which are usually based on folk and folkloric foundations.

 Our Operetta and Folklore dancers embody the trademarks of the Hungarian folk history as well as the artistic essence of Austro-Hungarian Empire.
-Fancy dresses and costumes, the marvellous panorama of Budapest bring back fond memories of the atmosphere of the Austro-Hungarian Empire.
+Fancy dresses and costumes, the marvelous panorama of Budapest brings back fond memories of the atmosphere of the Austro-Hungarian Empire.

 The breath-taking Budapest panorama serves as live background to our Operetta and Folklore Theatre.
 Owing to this one of a kind ‘stage’ our guests are in for a treat when it comes to our unique, cultural yet entertaining Theatre.